lauraestevens/lauraestevens.github.io/communication.md

 1. Weekly mini-reports, with your current grade, any missing assignments, and a quick note of encouragement.
 2. Open office hours, maybe during lunch or for the first hour or so after school, to come check in, get some homework help, etc.

 I'd also like to address communication by action.
-I would go to all my students' games, even though sports are boring; I'd go to their plays and concerts; I'd go to their Magic: The Gathering tournaments if they told me about them.
+I will go to all my students' games, even though sports are boring; I will go to their plays and concerts; I'll go to their Magic: The Gathering tournaments if they tell me about them.
 Showing up for kids does so much to build trust, and that's really the core purpose of communication.